 3. Supporting skilled staff to build fuel efficient stoves.

-4. Teaching the school staff and local community how to use and maintain these resources.
+4. Teaching the school staff and local community how to use and maintain these resources to ensure sustainability.

 A week of training is provided in Uganda to prepare volunteers for the project, this includes both language and cultural awareness training.

-Skills required: Volunteers with strong communication skills, basic engineering knowledge and an interest in health and sanitation are very welcome to apply.
+Skills required: Volunteers with strong communication skills, basic engineering knowledge, an interest in health education, water and sanitation (WASH) are very welcome to apply.

 NGO: Little Big Africa – www.littlebigafrica.org